Ñeembucú Department: Districts

+Geography

 Land

 The terrain in Ñeembucú is markedly flat, covered mostly in flat, grassy fields only broken by the occasional wetland swamp or green "monte".
 Montes, despite their name, are not mountains at all, but patches of dense trees and brush that provide shade to the cattle who graze on the flat plains surrounding them.
 Almost all of the land in Ñeembucú is used for grazing (cattle, sheep) or other types of agriculture.

 Borders

 To the west, Ñeembucú is limited by the Rio Paraguay and Argentina, to the south by the Rio Paraná and Argentina, to the north by the Central department, and to the east by the departments of Paraguarí and Misiones.

 History

 Ñeembucú was the theatre of the second phase of the War of the Triple Alliance.
 Battles fought there included Tuyutí, Curupaytí, the Boquerón del Sauce and Humaitá.